bobbingwide/genesis-oik/readme.txt

 == Change Log ==
+= 1.3.3 =
+* Changed: Update acf-json files for field-block-for-acf-pro examples #18
+* Fixed: Avoid Fatal when viewing Category archive #19
+* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With PHP 8.3

 = 1.3.2 =
 * Fixed: Workaround for WordPress TRAC 59892
 * Tested: With WordPress 6.4.2 and WordPress Multisite